 The following troubleshooting tips can help diagnose and correct most concerns with the D3.
-We have attempted to make this list as comprehensive as possible, so some of these may not apply to your issue, but please go through each tip.
-If the problem persists, please send an email to email@example.com including your full name, serial number, purchase information (when and where), as well as your shipping address.
-It is also important to include the result of each step rather than just whether or not the troubleshooting resolved the issue.
+We have attempted to make this list as comprehensive as possible.
+So, even though some of these may not apply to your issue, please still go through each one.

 - Restart your computer and make sure your computer’s OS and all related apps are up-to-date.

-- Verify that the audio cable (or headphone) connection out of the D3 is complete and in working order by unplugging the cable and then reconnecting.
+- Verify that the audio cable (or headphone) connection out of the D3 is complete and in working order.
+You can do this by unplugging the cable and then reconnecting.

 - If using Windows, uninstall the USB driver from your computer.
 Then disconnect D3 from your computer and plug it back in to allow the driver to re-install automatically.
 You can find complete instructions from Microsoft on how to reinstall a plug-and-play device under Windows here.

 - If you are using a Mac, try a NVRAM/PRAM reset.
 This resets the system configurations for some audio and video related items and can many times help clear up problems related to audio.
 See Apple’s support page for information on how to do this.
 Also, be sure to check the App store to see if there's a newer version of Mac OS you could be running.